 What is plaster of Paris?

-Plaster of Paris is a quick-setting powder made from the soft, white (ish) mineral gypsum.
-There are two types of plaster of Paris that you are likely to come across: loose powder, and bandage form.
 Plaster of Paris is commonly used as a building material, as well as in dentistry and orthodontics.
-It’s used to make plaster casts for broken bones, sculptures, decorative elements, and of course, in the craft industry.
+It's used to make plaster casts for broken bones, sculptures, decorative elements and, of course, in the craft industry.

 Why is it called plaster of Paris?

-It is called plaster of Paris, because of the abundance of the mineral gypsum near Paris in France.
 After the Great Fire of London in 1666, Parisians covered many of their wooden walls with plaster, at the order of the King, to protect the buildings from fire damage, should a disaster like that ever hit the city.
 This is because plaster is non-combustible.

-It required large-scale mining of gypsum, and due to its abundance near Paris – it became known as plaster of Paris.
 Paris subsequently became the centre of plaster production in the 1700s.
 Historically, the use of plaster dates back to around 9000 years and has been used by the ancient Egyptians, Greek and Roman civilisations!

-Where to buy plaster of Paris moulds, kits and supplies?
+Where to buy plaster of Paris moulds, kits and supplies

-So – where to buy plaster of Paris?
-Thankfully, it’s not hard to come by and you can pick up both the powder and bandage types at most DIY stores or craft stores.
-It’s relatively inexpensive, but it can be messy!
-If you’re looking for plaster of Paris to buy, it’s useful to know that the bandage form is also called modroc.
-You can buy plaster of Paris from these places:
+Thankfully, it's not hard to come by, and you can pick up both the powder and bandage types at most DIY stores or craft stores.
+It's relatively inexpensive, but it can be messy!

-Plaster of Paris moulds and kits
+Plaster of Paris kits and moulds

-If you’re looking to make sculpture your next craft project – check out our pick of the best plaster of Paris kits you can buy right now:
+If you're looking to make sculpture your next craft project, check out our pick of the best plaster of Paris kits you can buy right now.

 4M Mould & Paint Dinosaurs